 MH: That’s right.

 BW: Thank you.
 I’m also curious, what do you think of the state of the software market today?
-Do you have any thoughts in general with the App Store, not necessarily Apple even, but just the way the ecosystem has evolved, do you have any thoughts about one considering entering the app business or so forth, how viable do you think that is?
+Do you have any thoughts in general with the App Store, not necessarily Apple even, but just the way the ecosystem has evolved, do you have any thoughts about one considering entering the app business, how viable do you think that is?

 MH: That’s a very good question.
 I think it is a short route to suicide.
 When I look at the app market, the App Store, the proliferation of apps and there are going to be a million apps, and I think of all those apps as…there’s “Nibble Tough,” there’s “Nibble Track,” there are two apps and there’s 997 thousand 894 million others.
 So frankly I think the Internet has allowed the market to become so porous and so high-volume, that anybody can enter it.
 And a lot of people have who shouldn’t even be in it.
 But the result is it creates a lot of noise, which creates a lot of confusion, and becomes extraordinarily difficult without a huge investment of advertising and marketing to make any money at it.

 BW: That’s one challenge I’ve realized, looking at it as well, how do you market yourself in a sea of millions of other apps?
 It seems almost impossible to stand out without a lot of luck, or a lot of money.

 MH: I’ll be candid to say I probably could not do Nibble today.
 If I were doing something today, I would probably go for a highly-specialized subset like simulation, or something like that, as a newsletter and try to carve out an application-centric segment of the market where the unique thing I have to offer would have appeal.

 JL: Now speaking of unique things you have to offer and market, one of the cool things is you spent a lot of time and you’ve scanned in every single issue of Nibble, and you have it available for purchase online on DVD, is that correct?